 - A negative result does not end the conversation

-- Specialist labs offer expanded panels not covered by standard tests
+- Specialist labs offer expanded panels standard tests don't cover

-- Band-level interpretation can reveal more than a simple positive/negative
+- Band-level interpretation reveals more than a positive/negative summary

 - Experienced practitioners know when to look further